 Dental exams are a quick and straightforward way for Dr. Fondriest to examine the health of your teeth and gums.
 Part of this exam involves a visual examination that is performed using a gloved hand.
 Dr. Fondriest will look for signs of tooth damage, gum disease, or potential signs of other diseases.
 If any minor oral health problems are found, they can be treated then.
 More serious dental problems will need to be treated at a later time.

 Regular dental visits offer a great time for you to ask Dr. Fondriest any questions that you have.
 If you have experienced oral pain or discomfort in the weeks or months leading up to your visit, please let a member of our dental team know.

 Learn About the Benefits of Regular Dental Visits

 Are you overdue for a preventive dental care visit?
 Regular dental visits are a form of preventative dentistry.
 How often should you see your dentist?
 Our office believes that prevention is preferable to treatment and that early treatment is preferable to performing invasive procedures.
 Most forms of dental insurance cover most or all of the costs associated with dental checkups.
 Questions about insurance coverage?
 A member of our dental team will be glad to contact your dental insurance company for you.

 Skipping out on routine preventive visits can cause you to miss major issues that increase costs and major loss.
 Are you worried about developing cavities?
 Good hygiene matters to your dental health, but to catch issues early or spot signs of things you can’t prevent, you also need to stick to a regular schedule of professional dental checkups.
-To learn more about maintaining a winning smile, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
+To learn more about maintaining a winning smile, schedule a consultation by calling us at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.